 - Oats are rich in fiber, and a serving of this superfood will keep you full throughout the day.

-- Just a half cup serving of oats comes packed with 5 grams of resistant starch- a healthy carbohydrate, which boosts metabolism.
+- Just a half cup serving of oats comes packed with 5 grams of resistant starch – a healthy carbohydrate that boosts metabolism.

 - Eat a serving of avocados daily to melt the belly fat away.

-- The monounsaturated fats in avocados plump up cell membranes, enabling the cells to burn fat.
+- The monounsaturated fats in avocados plump up the cell membranes, enabling the cells to burn fat.

-- It also boosts the metabolism by protecting the cells from free radical damage.
+- They also boost the metabolism by protecting the cells from free radical damage.

-- The unsaturated fats in avocados raise the body levels of leptin, a hormone that lets the brain know that you’re full.
+- The unsaturated fats in avocado raise the body levels of leptin, a hormone that lets the brain know that you’re full.

-- It also contains oleic acid which triggers the body to curb hunger.
+- It also contains oleic acid that triggers the body to curb hunger.

 - Avocado is often paired with spicy food for soothing the digestive system.
-It also contains potassium which helps to regulate fluid balance, preventing constipation.
+It also contains potassium that helps to regulate fluid balance and prevent constipation.